Your Preschooler and Bedtime

 Offer to check on her.

 If your child knows that you will come look in on her in five minutes, and then again in five more minutes, she is much more likely to be able settle into sleep.
 Tell her you won't say anything, you will just come check.
 And then do it.
 Just pause in the door.
 She will probably be waiting for you to come and will notice your presence.
-Helping her feel secure this way might be all she needs, and you can gradually ease out of it.
+Helping her feel secure this way might be all she needs, and you can gradually ease out of this habit.

 Don't let the habit of getting up get started.